jonrau1/ElectricEye/README.md

 ~~The mappings list is [located here](https://github.com/jonrau1/ElectricEye/blob/master/compliance-mapping/electriceye-auditor-compliance-mapping.xlsx)~~ Shit, I don't know where I put that...

-### 18. What is the NIST CSF?
-Is that the same as NIST SP 800-53?
----

-The National Institute of Standards and Technology (NIST) [Cybersecurity Framework](https://www.nist.gov/cyberframework/new-framework) (CSF) is "...voluntary guidance, based on existing standards, guidelines, and practices for organizations to better manage and reduce cybersecurity risk.
-In addition to helping organizations manage and reduce risks, it was designed to foster risk and cybersecurity management communications amongst both internal and external organizational stakeholders."
-The CSF is organized into 5 functions which consist of 104 outcome-based, risk-informed activities and requirements to help managed cyber security risk.

-It is not to be confused with [NIST Special Publication (SP) 800-53 revision 4](https://www.nist.gov/cyberframework/new-framework) which is "...a catalog of security and privacy controls for federal information systems and organizations and a process for selecting controls to protect organizational operations (including mission, functions, image, and reputation), organizational assets, individuals, other organizations, and the Nation from a diverse set of threats including hostile cyber-attacks, natural disasters, structural failures, and human errors (both intentional and unintentional)."
-The controls in 800-53 are related to [FedRAMP Moderate & High SSPs](https://www.fedramp.gov/developing-a-system-security-plan/), the [Government of Canada's ITSG-33](https://cyber.gc.ca/en/path-enterprise-security) and other international frameworks and are regarded as a standard of which to base a cybersecurity program off.

-### 19. What is ISO 27001?
----

-"ISO 27001 (formally known as ISO/IEC 27001:2013) is a specification for an information security management system (ISMS).
-An ISMS is a framework of policies and procedures that includes all legal, physical and technical controls involved in an organization’s information risk management processes."
-Like other ISO standards, NIST CSF and NIST SP 800-53, it is a top-down and technology agnostic way of performing an information security risk assessment.
-27001 does not have any true technical controls, those are in [ISO 27002:2013](https://www.iso.org/standard/54533.html), and audits are conducted as risk assessments by qualified 3rd party assessors to give you an accredited certification against ISO 27001.

-There are a lot of purported benefits to ISO 27001 (and other framework compliance) but the long and short of it is a lot of organizations (suppliers, customers, partners) require it for contractual and regulatory obligations so you are going to be stuck doing one at one point or another.
-As noted in [FAQ#16](https://github.com/jonrau1/ElectricEye#16-i-thought-you-said-that-electriceye-will-not-help-me-pass-an-audit), I took what NIST provided for these mappings, I did not pay for the Standard nor do I intend to look.

-### 20. What is the AICPA TSC?
-Is that the same as SOC 2 or SOC 3?
----

-From AICPA: "The TSC are control criteria for use in attestation or consulting engagements to evaluate and report on controls over information and systems (a) across an entire entity; (b) at a subsidiary, division, or operating unit level; (c) within a function relevant to the entity's operational, reporting, or compliance objectives; or (d) for a particular type of information used by the entity."
-These criteria are broken into 5 different categories and aligned with COSO Principles which provided "points of focus" which are important to the criteria, akin to NIST CSF Subcategories in a way.

-These are not the same as a SOC 2 or SOC 3 Report, those Reports are generated from audits that you give to external parties, it gives information about how you manage data relative to 5 different Principles.
-A SOC 2 Report audit is different than something rigid like ISO27002 or PCI-DSS in that your organization must pick criteria and related controls that meet the spirit of those criteria before being audited against it.
-The TSC can help in that matter by giving you an idea of Criteria and the "areas of focus", I suspect the mappings were done into NIST and ISO frameworks by AICPA to help more people prepare for their SOC Reports.
-Random point to make this more confusing, SOC 2 comes in two flavors, SOC 2 Type I details your system and design specs relative to the 5 Principles where Type II details the operational effectiveness of your systems.

-I did read through the TSC and some AICPA literature, but, it's not the most fun read.
-There are blogs like [this one from Imperva](https://www.imperva.com/learn/data-security/soc-2-compliance/) and [this one from CLA](https://www.claconnect.com/resources/articles/2018/new-soc-report-framework-addresses-emerging-risks) that go into detail about TSC, TSP, SOCs and all that fun stuff.
-Since you must back your Report, it may be appropriate to bring in ElectricEye mappings since you can decide to do a SOC 2 Type I report against a specific information system or environment as detailed by AICPA. **NOT THAT I WARRANT FOR THAT BY THE WAY.**

-### 21. Why didn't you do PCI-DSS or HITRUST CSF or HIPAA or GDPR or...?
----

-Don't wish that evil on me.
-If you want PCI-DSS, I would use the [Security Hub security standard](https://aws.amazon.com/blogs/security/how-to-use-the-aws-security-hub-pci-dss-v3-2-1-standard/) for it, I helped work on that when I was at AWS and it was no joke an almost year-long affair.
-PCI-DSS is an industry regulation that has its own governing board and certification process to become a Qualified Security Assessor (QSA), the audits should only be in scope for your cardholder data environments (CDE), ElectricEye has no way to differentiate and I am a QSA so...yeah, not doing that.

-HITRUST is much the same way, it is an amalgamation of stuff from the HIPAA Security and Privacy Rules, ISO, and even things like NYDFS that consists of 600+ controls and has its own multi-day, on-site assessor training course.
-I have not attended it, I have a lot of experience with it but it is a massive control framework and the last thing you want to do as a HCLS company on the AWS Cloud is use my stupid ass mappings to pass that audit.

-As far as things the NIST Privacy Framework, the CCPA, GDPR and other Privacy regimes I will not be touching them either.
-They delve into stuff like privacy-by-design, privacy engineering, how you handle data and prevent disclosures and lack in technical controls.
-HIPAA only has a few sections that go into what they call "technical safeguards", the whole Act (along with HITECH and the Omnibus) was originally 5 Titles of which Title II delved into what became known as the Security Rule, the Privacy Rule and the Breach Notification Rule.
-The HHS has issued tons of guidance about it, it has the Safe Harbor act for it and even combined the relevant sections from 45 CFR for a sort-of easy read on the aforementioned 'Rules'.
-It is highly slim on details (other than encryption) and you are better suited with HITRUST and I am not a lawyer and won't be touching that.

-Before you ask, no, I won't be doing any Government stuff (DOD-ILA, FedRAMP, FISMA) or non-US stuff (ITSG-33, IRAP, C5, etc.) because I am a combination of unqualified and unknowledgeable.
-All of this said, if you are qualified for any of the above *and* want to perform mappings with your independent sign-off, please reach out to me via a PR or on LinkedIn.

 ## Contributing
----

 I am very happy to accept PR's for the following: